Sacred Valley Tour

-Your guide will pick you up from your hotel lobby at 8 a.m.
+The Machu Picchu Sacred Valley of the Incas Tour begins with a pick up from 7:30 to 8:00 a.m. sharp.
+You will be picked up at the hotel lobby by your guide Machu Picchu Sacred Valley awaits you.
 You will be taken on a road that winds around the mountains north of Cusco.
 On the way, we will stop at a famous point known as El Mirador (Lookout Point).
-From there, we will be able to see the Sacred Valley and gain some insight into the Inca history.
-The Sacred Valley was one of the main areas the Incas settled.
+From there, we will be able to see the Sacred Valley and gain some insight into Inca history.
+The Machu Picchu Sacred Valley was one of the main areas the Incas settled.
 There is an unusual abundance of fertile plains in this high area of the Andes.
 You will also witness vast contour terracing and irrigation channels left behind by the Incas.

 After lunch, we will drive along the Urubamba River towards the town of Ollantaytambo.
 Once we reach Ollantaytambo, we will visit the ruins, an important area of Incan construction, built during the Inca’s heydays.
 This is an extraordinary Inca site because you can find rock formations representing the Inca god, Wiracocha.
-Afterwards, we will return to Cusco and drop you off at your hotel.
+On Completion of your Machu Picchu sacred valley of the Incas tour, we will return to Cusco and drop you off at your hotel.

-Lunch: We will stop in Urubamba for a traditional lunch at a local restaurant.
-If you prefer another location, please feel free to tell your guide.
-This meal is not included in your tour cost.
+- Lunch: We will stop in Urubamba for a traditional lunch at a local restaurant.

 As soon as people book their trip to Peru, specifically Cusco, they start wondering about altitude sickness.
 The air at high altitudes contains less oxygen than at sea level and forces your body to work harder to get the oxygen it needs.
 Over several days at high altitude, your body adjusts to the lower amount of oxygen in the air.
 This is why we always recommend spending at least two days in Cusco before beginning any trek.
 If you have more time, even better.
 Cusco is an amazing city with a lot to do, so you won’t be bored.